-- All three platforms will share identical components on common chassis architectures - Spare and maintenance parts will identical for all three platforms - Communication, application, and web-enabled software - Allows for conversion into an autonomous platform - Cost savings from reduced fleet size, reduced insurance overhang, common logistics, and application-enabled operational efficiencies.
+- Shares identical components on common chassis architectures; - Includes identical spare and maintenance parts; - Will have communication, application, and web-enabled software; - Allows for conversion into an autonomous platform; and - Provides potential cost savings from reduced fleet size, reduced insurance overhang, common logistics, and application-enabled operational efficiencies.

-The AYRO Vanish Fleet will have an expected range of over 50 miles and an expected maximum speed of 25 mph. in line with the United States Department of Transportation regulations for LSVs and with most state statutes, which typically limit the speed of LSVs to 25 mph or 35 mph posted roads.
+The AYRO Vanish Fleet will be designed to have a range of over 50 miles and an expected maximum speed of 25 mph. in line with the United States Department of Transportation regulations for LSVs and with most state statutes, which typically limit the speed of LSVs to 25 mph or 35 mph posted roads.